 WebMD says muscle strengthening can come from lifting hand weights, using flexible tubing, even lifting a filled one-litre water bottle.

 WebMD's fitness expert Richard Weil says to start a hand-weight program, use weights that you can lift 12 to 15 times with good form.
 He recommends starting with some simple strengthening exercises and suggests doing two or three sets of eight to 12 repetitions each.

 Stop if any of these exercises cause you pain and speak to your doctor for advice.

 Biceps curls: Start with elbows bent at the sides.
 Keeping your upper arm at your side, bring your hand weight up to your shoulder.
 Lower to original position and repeat with opposite arm.
 Continue to alternate between sides.

 Side lateral raises: With arms down at your sides, raise arms (slightly bent) to shoulder height.
 Lower and repeat.

 Wall push-up: This exercise is great for people who are not able to do a regular push-up.
-Stand with feet about 30cm from a wall.
-Place hands a little wider than shoulders.
+Stand with your feet flat about 30cm from a wall.
+Place your hands flat on the wall a little wider than your shoulders.
 Lower your chest to the wall, then push back to the starting position.